 The benefits of making the use of technology part and parcel of classroom practice, just like pen and paper, is not just about helping learners learn content better though.
 If we make it an integral part of classroom instruction, those with special educational needs or on SEN support, are not singled out.
 This in itself will help foster a more inclusive mindset and, by default, a more inclusive generation.

-Teachers engage learners by provoking their curiosity and sparking interest.
+#3 It enhances the teaching process: Teachers engage learners by provoking their curiosity and sparking interest.
 The possibilities of doing this through the use of technology are endless.
 Whether through using the various functions on an interactive white board or through a live worksheet, technology not only evokes interest but also makes it fun to learn and explore new concepts.

 Students today can learn from any place, at any time and in any way that suits them.
 The same goes for teachers.
 However, considering the diverse profile of learners in schools today, is it enough to simply substitute and improve functionality of classroom material or to redesign tasks?